 Dermal fillers are substances that can be injected into the skin to replenish some of that lost volume, restoring a youthful fullness to the facial features.
 Depending on the specific type of dermal filler used and the site of the injection, the results can last anywhere from six months to upwards of five years.

 The effects of aging on the skin, particularly that of the face, can be prominent.
 As we get older, we gradually lose both collagen and subcutaneous fat – collagen is the matrix that gives our skin its structure and elasticity, while fat fills out our features and keeps the skin smooth and tight.
 As these two materials gradually decrease, our skin begins to sag and droop with gravity’s pull, and the movements of our facial muscles become much more visible and pronounced.
 Cheeks and lips become sunken and hollow, while wrinkles become increasingly pronounced.

 Dermal fillers, most commonly used to enhance and restore volume to aging facial features, can theoretically be used almost anywhere where tissue volume has been lost.
 Some of the most common uses for dermal fillers include:

-- Treating recessed scars.
-Scars from acne, chicken pox, or other injuries can develop a sunken or "cratered" appearance over time, leaving divots in the surface of the skin.
+Scars from acne, chickenpox, or other injuries can develop a sunken or "cratered" appearance over time, leaving divots on the surface of the skin.
 Dermal fillers are the perfect option to even out the level surface of the skin.